fapiper/onchain-access-control/README.md

 # On-Chain Access Control
+**Non-Disclosing Blockchain-based Access Control for Data Sharing in Multi-Party Environments**

 A proof-of-concept to showcase SSI-oriented, on-chain access control systems.
 Leverages a role-based access control model, where roles are managed by smart contracts based on anonymous credentials (combining verifiable credentials and zero-knowledge proof-systems).